-Winter is coming and so we start to crave more warmth.
-One of the things I love during this period is to drink tea.
-Lot’s of it actually!
-What better then to enjoy this hot infusion with a bunch of delicious snacks & bites!
-I’m talking about High Tea.
+When it’s cold outside, it’s no surprise we start to crave more warmth.
+What better then to enjoy a hot infusion with a bunch of delicious snacks & bites!
+We’re talking about High Tea.

 Wanna feel like Alice in Wonderland?